markusressel/KutePreferences/README.md

 ## Specify the preferences you need

+TODO: this needs a major rewrite for the compose implementation.

 Since **KutePreferences** provides navigation between categories, search and other things it is necessary to extend `KutePreferencesMainFragment` (that builds on `androidx.fragment.app.Fragment`) with a custom class of yours in your project and implements it's `fun initPreferenceTree(): KutePreferencesTree` method similar to this: